 The original watch was finished in 1827, sold in 1887, stolen in 1983, and then recovered in 1987.
 The value of the watch in 2013 was reported $30 million.

-This replica stayed true to the original, despite not having seen the actual watch.
+This replica stayed faithful to the original, despite not seeing the actual watch.
 The watchmakers based their design on drawings and technical details archived in museums.
-The result was a complicated, extraordinary work that had features like jumping hours (which was invented by Breguet), a perpetual movement, thermometer, and minute repeater.
+The result was a complicated, extraordinary work with features like jumping hours (invented by Breguet), a perpetual movement, a thermometer, and a minute repeater.
 This replica, according to Hayek, is not for sale.
 Read more about the construction of the watch and other interesting trivia here.

 Jaeger-LeCoultre Joaillerie 101 Manchette – $26 million